hashicorp/terraform-website/content/source/docs/cloud/workspaces/managing-variables.html.md

 ![An overwritten variable marked with a yellow exclamation point](link)

-Variables within a variable set can also automatically overwrite, or are overwritten by, variables with the same key in other variable sets applied to the workspace.
+Variables within a variable set can also automatically overwrite variables with the same key in other variable sets applied to the same workspace.
 Refer to [variable precedence](/docs/cloud/workspaces/variables.html#precedence) for more details.

 ## Variable Values and Format